JoesCat/xinvaders3d/README.md

 The first release was [![v1.5.0]](https://github.com/JoesCat/xinvaders3d/releases/tag/1.5.0) Download the -dist- file and expand it so that you can run it.

+NOTE: Distros that are planning to follow xinv3d instead of xinvaders3d should use "./configure --enable-as-xinv3d" to build the project as xinv3d.
+The xinv3d option was added with v1.8.0

 Installing on Linux
 ```sh
 ./configure